 A self-organizing team cannot objectively see itself, and thus has difficulty improving, identifying problems, and even maintaining velocity and quality.

-Traditionally, development projects have been run in a top-down command and control mode, but it has not worked well.
-Development teams consisting of highly intelligent, creative individuals must have the freedom to organize their own selves.
+Traditionally, development projects have been run in a top-down command and control mode, but it has not worked well in the modern workplace.
+Development teams consisting of highly intelligent, creative individuals must have the freedom to self-organize.
 Indeed, self-organized teams are central to Scrum.
 But self-organization also brings problems.
-In particular, a team needs someone to oversee leadership, encouragement, and discipline.
+In particular, a team needs someone to oversee leadership, provide encouragement, and show the way to discipline.
 The team needs someone to keep them “honest.”
-A team also needs an “official” face to the outside world – someone to go to when you want to communicate with the team, but don’t know who to go to.
-A team occasionally needs a single spokesperson.
-Without these functions being done, the team founders (not “flounders” – this isn’t a fish!)
+A team occasionally needs an “official” face or spokesperson to the outside world – someone to go to when you want to communicate with the team, but don’t know who to go to.
+Without these functions being done, the team founders.

 ✥ ✥ ✥

-The ScrumMaster is a role that is very slightly separate from the rest of the team.
-The person in this role provides leadership and encouragement, holds up the standards of discipline, protects the team, and facilitates communication as necessary, and particularly when team members are be unwilling or even unable to do so.
+The ScrumMaster is a role that is very slightly separate from the rest of the Scrum team.
+The person in this role provides leadership and encouragement, holds up the standards of discipline, protects the team, and facilitates communication as necessary.
+This is particularly important when team members may be unwilling or even unable to carry through on these.

-Although the ScrumMaster is slightly apart from the rest of the team, the ScrumMaster must be considered by all to be a full member of the team.
+Although the ScrumMaster is slightly apart from the rest of the Scrum team, the ScrumMaster must be considered by all to be a full member of the team.
 The ScrumMaster is a member of the team first, and the ScrumMaster second.
-In other words, both the ScrumMaster and the team must not let the "view above" in any hinder their open and supportive relationship with each other.
+Though the ScrumMaster role has overt responsibilities to the team, neither the team nor the ScrumMaster wield any direct power over each other.
 The ScrumMaster and the rest of the team should view each other as peers.

 Note that the primary responsibilities of the ScrumMaster are to support and improve the team.
 However in many teams, the most visible activity of the ScrumMaster is running the Daily Scrum meetings and other meetings, and this may give the false idea that ScrumMasters just run meetings and deal with administrivia.
 It is important that the ScrumMaster and the entire team recognize the larger, more important role of the ScrumMaster.

 In the pattern, Producer Roles, Coplien and Harrison explain that team members typically are either "producers" (people who directly contribute to the ROI of the organization), or "supporters" (people who help the producers do their jobs).
 The ScrumMaster is the quintessential supporter: everything the ScrumMaster does should focus on helping the rest of the team (who are typically all producers) be effective.
-There are many ways the ScrumMaster can do this, and the most important are described in the sub-patterns.
+There are many ways the ScrumMaster can do this, and the most important are described in the other patterns mentioned here.